tyage/spring-undertow-sample-app/README.md

 # spring & undertow Bug PoC

-This server accept the request only if the path starts with `/api/public/`.
+This server should accept a request only if its path starts with `/api/public/`.

 [DemoInterceptor](src/main/java/com/example/demo/DemoInterceptor.java) checks request URI.